Photo Credit: Billy Bustamante

 theatre collaborator for over two decades,

-and is a member of the Actors Equity Association.
+and is a member of Actors Equity Association.

-As a Philadelphia-based actor, Leah has performed with numerous local theatre companies, including
+As a Philadelphia-based artist, Leah has performed with numerous local theatre companies, including

 She has developed new plays, and performed